 This technology has allowed us to alert clients to unseen disasters-in-the-making, on several occasions.
 Examples include: electrical device overheating, and water leaks from roofs, pipes and air conditioning systems.
 This spared them from more than just eavesdropping.
 Fire, flooding and the need for mold remediation come to mind.

 Have a Question About TSCM?

-If you have any questions about Thermal Emissions Spectrum Analysis or the TSCM services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.
+If you have any questions about Thermal Emissions Spectrum Analysis or the TSCM consulting services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.

 If you think you are under active electronic surveillance, or believe you have discovered a bug or covert video camera, go to our Emergency TSCM page.
 The procedural checklist there will tell you exactly what you need to do next.